 ‘MPs support law proposed to ban circumcision’ Finland Times

 In 2018 the Icelandic parliament considered a bill which would have extended to all children the protections already in place for girls.
 The proposed punishment for perpetrators was six years in prison.

 Writing in the Journal of Medical Ethics, Notini and Earp concluded:

 While the bill concerns circumcisions not performed for “health reasons,” it does not define the term ‘health.’
 This is an oversight, as the term is not self-evident….
 Parents and practitioners are left to apply their own discretion about whether a circumcision is requested for ‘health reasons,’ effectively rendering even the most well-intentioned legislation moot.

-Similar efforts are underway in Denmark, as reported by the New York Times in 2018 and the European Commission in 2020.
+Efforts to legally ban male circumcision of minors are under way in Denmark, as reported by the New York Times in 2018 and the European Commission in 2020.

 For more details, see the presentation by Lena Nyhus at the Intact 2022 symposium in Atlanta.